aymarino/aymarino.github.io/_posts/2020-11-2-branchless-max.md

 }
 ~~~

 For the purpose of a thought exercise this is good.
-But it's not quite correct across its input range: `a - b` could underflow, say if `a` is negative and `b` is large, or conversely overflow if `b` is a large negative and `a` is positive.
+But it's not quite correct across its input range: `a - b` could underflow, say if `a` is negative and `b` is a large positive number, or conversely overflow if `b` is a large negative and `a` is positive.

-Let's update this to detect and correct these cases.
 We can detect an underflow if `a` is negative and `b` is positive, but `difference` is positive; similarly, overflow happens iff `a` is positive and `b` is negative, but `difference` is negative.
 Then, we can adjust the result to force it to the true max input:

 ~~~ cpp
 int branchless_max_overunder(int a, int b) {